Emrys-Lee/Traffic4D-Release/README.md

 Proceedings of IEEE Intelligent Vehicles Symposium (IV'21, Best Paper Award)

 ## Set up
+The set up process can be skipped if using docker.
+Please check "Docker" section.
 ### Python
 Python version 3.6.9 is used.
 Python packages are in `requirements.txt` .
 ```